kehindeowoeye/migration/README.md

-# migration
-Codes for paper: Forecasting migration in Turkey Vulture
+# Codes for paper: Forecasting Avian Migration Patterns using a Deep Bidirectional RNN Augmented with an Auxiliary Task